rainy-xu/TALL4Deepfake/README.md

-# Official implementation for TALL
+# Official implementation for TALL and TALL++

 ## [**[ICCV-2023] Thumbnail Layout for Deepfake Video Detection**](https://openaccess.thecvf.com/content/ICCV2023/papers/Xu_TALL_Thumbnail_Layout_for_Deepfake_Video_Detection_ICCV_2023_paper.pdf)

+* 2024.3.8  :tada:The improved version TALL++ has been accepted by IJCV2024!
+* 2024.3.7  Updated the data preparation code, which is sourced from [FaceForensic](https://github.com/ondyari/FaceForensics/blob/master/classification/detect_from_video.py).
 * 2024.2.18 There is a small error in the version released by ICCV about appendix.
 We have added the appendix to the text.
 A revised version of the paper can be found on [arXiv](https://arxiv.org/pdf/2307.07494.pdf).

-* 2024.3.7  Updated the data preparation code, which is sourced from [FaceForensic](https://github.com/ondyari/FaceForensics/blob/master/classification/detect_from_video.py).
+# Attention: The code for our improved IJCV extension (TALL++, https://arxiv.org/pdf/2403.10261.pdf ) will be made available in this repository.

 Our implementation is based on [Swin-Transformer](https://github.com/microsoft/Swin-Transformer).